 Collaboration with Environmental Protection Administration Taiwan (EPAT)

-Taiwan is one of the environmental leaders in the Asia Pacific region.
-EPA established an agreement with the American Institute in Taiwan (AIT) in 1993.
-EPA works with the Environmental Protection Administration Taiwan (EPAT) to implement the agreement.
+Taiwan is an environmental leader in the Asia Pacific region.
+EPA established an agreement with the American Institute in Taiwan (AIT) in 1993 and works with the Environmental Protection Administration Taiwan (EPAT) to implement the agreement.

-The close partnership has now evolved into a robust platform for sharing experience and expertise with each other as well as assisting environmental agencies and partners in the Asia-Pacific, Latin America, and Africa.
+EPA's close partnership with EPAT has now evolved into a robust platform for sharing experience and expertise with each other as well as assisting environmental agencies and partners in the Asia-Pacific, Latin America, and Africa regions.
 Through this partnership, U.S. and Taiwan environmental authorities have worked to manage the environment and reduce pollution through projects, research, and knowledge exchange.

 In 2014, EPA and EPAT officially launched the International Environmental Partnership (IEP), a network of experts from around the world working together to strengthen capacity for addressing environmental challenges.
-Through IEP, EPA and EPAT address common priorities such as climate change, environmental education, electronic waste management, air pollution, mercury monitoring, and contaminated soil and groundwater.
 To date, IEP results include:

 - expanding mercury monitoring in the Asia Pacific region to harmonize atmospheric mercury monitoring;

-- establishing a Cities Clean Air Partnership (CCAP) to strengthen urban air quality management in cities across Asia;
+- establishing a regional air quality protection web platform to strengthen urban air quality management in countries across Asia;

-- helping countries on four continents explore new ways of managing electronic waste;
+- helping countries explore new ways of managing electronic waste;

 - establishing Eco-Campus school partnerships between schools in the U.S. and Taiwan; and